MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 * Our interaction models are tested for objective and subjective criteria such as physical and cognitive effort, intuitiveness, and learnability.
 * Because interaction differs, visual and audio affordances and object behavior may also differ between the interaction models.
-* Combining parts of multiple interaction models together creates the risk of competing affordances, such as simultaneous hand rays and a gaze cursor, which overwhelm and confuse users.
+* Combining parts of multiple interaction models together creates the risk of competing affordances, such as simultaneous hand rays and a head-gaze cursor, which overwhelm and confuse users.

 Here are some examples of how affordances and behaviors are optimized for each interaction model.
 We often see new users as similar questions, such as "how do I know the system is working, how do I know what I can do, and how do I know if it understood what I just did?"